MicrosoftDocs/fabric-docs/docs/real-time-intelligence/manage-monitor-eventhouse.md

     The system overview page displays the following information:

-    * **Running state of the eventhouse**: Indicates whether the eventhouse.
+    * **Running state of the eventhouse**: Shows the operational status of the eventhouse.
 Possible states are:
         * **Running**: The eventhouse is running optimally
         * **Optimize capacity**: The eventhouse is not running optimally and requires more capacity.
 Contact your capacity admin to increase the capacity.
         * **Throttling**: The eventhouse is running at maximum capacity.
 Contact your capacity admin to increase the capacity.